-The majority, based on the questions I am asked on a frequent basis fall in between the two categories above.
-They want to know about the other’s sexual past, but are afraid of what they might find out.
-They want to talk about their sexual past but fear that they might reveal too much and turn the other person off.
+The majority of us fall in between the two categories above.
+We want to know about the other’s sexual past but we are afraid of what we might find out.
+We are also afraid of being asked about our own sexual past because we think we might turn the other person off.

-Most men, but more so women when asked about how many guys or girls they’ve slept with will deliberately revise the number downwards.
-Sensing that the person asking might feel hurt or be upset about their sexual past, they’ll lie by omission or by avoiding the subject altogether.
+Most men but more so women when asked about how many sexual partners they’ve had will deliberately revise the number downwards.
+Sensing that the person asking might be hurt or be upset they lie by omission or by avoiding the subject altogether.

 That means that for true intimacy based on love and trust to unfold, you have to get to that place where you know everything about someone and love everything you know, unconditionally.
-That includes his/her past.
-You don’t have to agree with it, but accept it because after all, we are to some degree a by-product of our past.
+That includes their past.
+You don’t have to like it but accept that we are to some degree a by-product of our past.

 So if someone wants you to hear “their truth”, it’s because they want to be known and accepted, past and all.
 And in some instances, you might want to know about your partners’ sexual past for health-related reasons.

 But I also believe that how much we disclose of our sexual past and when we disclose it should reflect the existing level of honest communication and closeness in the relationship.

 If the conversation comes up and you’re asked, it’s best to answer in an honest way.
 People are generally more “forgiving” of our indiscretions when they hear them directly from us than hear it from someone else.
 You don’t want to be lying awake at night wondering what would happen if they knew the truth.